This site uses technical (necessary) and analytics cookies.

 b) Temporary Passport: a 16-page booklet.

-To improve service efficiency, this Consular Chancellery receives passport applications by appointment only, except for cases of proven and documented urgency (for information on emergency appointments, click here).
+To improve service efficiency, this Consular Chancellery receives passport applications by appointment only, except for cases of proven and documented urgency.

-To schedule an appointment, create an account on the Prenot@Mi portal and proceed independently with the booking, which can be either single or multiple.
+To schedule an appointment, create an account on the Prenot@Mi portal and proceed independently with the booking of a single or multiple ,appointments.

 Before initiating the passport application procedure, individuals who: